BirdeeHub/tomlua/README.md

 # TOMLUA

 > [!WARNING]
 > This is not finished software yet!
 But the pieces are all there!
 Needs polish.
-Tests/CI, better docs, push to luarocks and nixpkgs, etc.
+> Tests/CI, better docs, error descriptions which are less lazy, push to luarocks and nixpkgs, etc.

 Parses toml files into and out of lua tables ASAP.